 - Know which horses will need to have their blood drawn and their pictures taken, and have them ready.

 - They should be relatively free of mud and dirt and naked (no blankets, no bell boots, and no bandages).

 Receiving the results:

-- It can take up to two weeks for your completed Coggins form to arrive in your mailbox.
-Please schedule your appointment early to avoid any possible delays in getting your paperwork.
+- It can take up to two weeks for your completed Coggins form to arrive in your email mailbox.
+Please schedule your appointment early to avoid any possible delays in getting your form.

-- For clients who provided an email address or have an email address on file with ECO, your Coggins results will be emailed to you.
+- Your Coggins results will be emailed to you–you must provide an email address.
 You will also be provided with access information for the Global Vet Link’s online portal.
 Look for an addition email from Global Vet Link with setup instructions.
 For lost or forgotten login information and/or additional Global Vet Link portal assistance, contact the Global Vet Link Customer Success Team at (515) 817-5704 or email@example.com

 Emergency Coggins: ECO offers an “Emergency” Coggins.
-We can have results to you within one business day of the blood draw provided you deliver the blood (and paperwork) to the the contracted Coggins testing Lab in Schenectady, NY.
-PRIOR ARRANGEMENTS MUST BE MADE THE MORNING OF THE APPOINTMENT TO ENSURE THE LAB IS OPEN.
+We can have results to you within one business day of the blood draw provided you deliver the blood (and paperwork) to the the OFFICE PRIOR TO 2:00 PM for next day results.
 This test is available for an increased fee.
-The completed form can be faxed to you after the test is finished, emailed if processed through GVL, or you may make arrangements to pick it up.

 - Origin/current location of the horse

 - Owner information (if separate from the origin)